A Corroborative Approach to Verification and Validation of Human--Robot Teams: Abstract

 \section{Abstract}

-We present an approach for the verification and validation (V\&V) of robot assistants in the context of human-robot interactions (HRI), to demonstrate their trustworthiness through integral assurances on their safety and functional correctness.
-Trust in robot assistants will allow them to transition from the laboratory into our everyday lives.
-The complex and unpredictable nature of the real world in which assistant and service robots operate, the limitations on available V\&V techniques when used individually, and the consequent lack of confidence on the verification results (or assurances), present challenges to overcome.
-Our approach, called \textit{assurance-based verification}, addresses these challenges by combining formal verification (model checking), simulation-based testing, and user validation in experiments with a real robot.
-We demonstrate our assurance-based V\&V approach through a handover task, the most critical part of a complex cooperative manufacturing scenario, for which we proposed some safety and liveness requirements to verify and validate.
-We construct formal models, simulations and an experimental test rig for the HRI.
-To capture requirements we use temporal logic properties, assertion checkers and informal textual descriptions.
-This combination of approaches allows V\&V of the HRI task at different levels of modelling detail and thoroughness of exploration, thus overcoming the individual limitations of each method.
-Should the resulting assurances present discrepancies, an iterative process between the three V\&V techniques takes place until confidence in these assurances is gained from refining and improving the assets (i.e., system and requirement models) to represent the HRI task in a more truthful manner.
+We present an approach for the verification and validation (V\&V) of robot assistants in the context of human-robot interactions (HRI), to demonstrate their trustworthiness through corroborative evidence of their safety and functional correctness.
+Key challenges include the complex and unpredictable nature of the real world in which assistant and service robots operate, the limitations on available V\&V techniques when used individually, and the consequent lack of confidence \newer{in} the V\&V results.
+Our approach, called \textit{corroborative V\&V}, addresses these challenges by combining several different V\&V techniques; in this paper we use formal verification (model checking), simulation-based testing, and user validation in experiments with a real robot.
+This combination of approaches allows V\&V of the HRI task at different levels of modelling detail and thoroughness of exploration, thus overcoming the individual limitations of each technique.
+We demonstrate our approach through a handover task, the most critical part of a complex cooperative manufacturing scenario, for which we propose safety and liveness requirements to verify and validate.
+Should the resulting V\&V evidence present discrepancies, an iterative process between the different V\&V techniques takes place until corroboration between the V\&V techniques is gained from refining and improving the assets (i.e., system and requirement models) to represent the HRI task in a more truthful manner. \newer{Therefore, corroborative V\&V affords a systematic approach to ```meta-V\&V,'' in which different V\&V techniques can be used to corroborate and check one another, increasing the level of certainty in the results of V\&V.}